- Practice Areas

 We understand.
 Discrimination in connection with your work can feel like a deep betrayal, and can leave you with a sense of hopelessness and disempowerment.
 One reason for those feelings is that workplace discrimination virtually always happens in a situation where the person doing the discriminating is more powerful than the person discriminated against.

 However, difficult as it may seem, we encourage you to call us and put your trust in the law.
 Employment discrimination is illegal, and despite the complex process, we can help you take avenues toward justice.
+Contact the San Diego personal injury lawyers at Gomez Trial Attorneys today.

 No Fees Unless We Recover Money On Your Behalf